hydrusnetwork/hydrus/docs/downloader_parsers_formulae.md

 You can set a final String Match to filter the parsed results (e.g. "only allow strings that only contain numbers" or "only allow full URLs as based on (complicated regex)") and String Converter to edit it (e.g. "remove the first three characters of whatever you find" or "decode from base64").

-You won't use these much, but they can sometimes get you out of a complicated situation.

 ### testing

 The testing panel on the right is important and worth using.
 Copy the html from the source you want to parse and then hit the paste buttons to set that as the data to test with.
+The larger panels of the parsing system pass their test data on to their children, so it is usually good to do one fetch at the 'edit parser' level to populate the test data for all your content parsers and formulae you then go into.

 ## json { id="json_formula" }